-But it looks like no bridges were burnt after all, because Kim Kardashian later made her Met Gala debut with her then-husband Kanye West in 2013.
-Kim and the entire Kardashian-Jenner family has now become a staple at the Met after being ignored by Wintour for years.
+However, looks like no bridges were burnt after all because Kim Kardashian later made her Met Gala debut with her then-husband Kanye West in 2013.
+Kim and the entire Kardashian-Jenner family have now become a staple at the Met after being ignored by Wintour for years.

 Sarah Jessica Parker’s headgear at the 2015 Met Ball

 The theme of the 2015 Met Gala was ‘China: Through the Looking Glass’, for which Sex And The City actress Sarah Jessica Parker and many other guests donned outfits and accessories, which sparked a controversy.
 By choosing to wear a not-so-subtle Philip Treacy headdress at the 2015 Met Ball, audiences felt that Parker was reinforcing skewed and inaccurate Asian stereotypes.